javedali99/si2023-compound-flooding/README.md

 ## Machine Learning Approaches 🤖

 Various machine learning models are employed to analyze the data obtained from the coupled modeling to understand and quantify the contributions of various flood drivers to compound flooding under various storm and flooding scenarios in NYC.
-These algorithms are selected for their ability to handle high-dimensionality, capture non-linear relationships, and model temporal sequences.
+These algorithms are selected for their ability to handle high dimensionality, capture non-linear relationships, and model temporal sequences.

 - **Random Forest (RF)**: A versatile and powerful algorithm, RF is employed to handle the nonlinear relationships between the flood drivers and the resulting flooding.
 By offering feature importance scores, RF helps to identify the most influential drivers, quantifying their individual contributions.